 From the owners of Astro Coffee comes Ochre Bakery.
-Known for their hit breads, pastries, and cakes, Jessica Hicks and Dai Hughes will be able to offer a wider selection of tasty treats.
+Known for their hit breads, pastries, and cakes, Jessica Hicks and Dai Hughes offer a wider selection of tasty treats.
 Ochre makes naturally leavened bread with grains that are grown and milled as locally as possible.
-Salads, sandwiches and Australian meat pies will also be on the menu.
+Names number four on Bon Appetit’s America’s Best New Restaurants list in 2019.

 Cǿllect (Spring 2019)

 Located above and owned and operated by Gather, this new craft beer bar features a 14-seat bar, an additional 20 more bench seats and rooftop seating in warm weather.
 Collect has about 14 taps, as well as cider and kombucha.
 An exclusive collaboration beer with Ferndale’s Urbanrest Brewing Company is in the works.

 2545 Bagley St., Southwest